 Center-Tapped Transformers: A Brief Introduction into Its Working and Applications

-Whether you’re working on a rectifier circuit or powering your home, a center-tapped Transformers or center tap transformer is convenient.
+Whether working on a rectifier circuit or powering your home, a center-tapped transformer or center-tap transformer is convenient.

 Hence, we look at center-tapped transformers, their working principles, specifications, and where you can use them in detail.
 Read on.